KvalitetsIT/helm-azure-key-vault-helper/README.md

 # helm-azure-key-vault-helper

-Helper HELM chart to mount Azure Key Vault entries to volumes and/or k8s secrets.
+Simple helm chart that assists in accessing Azure Key Vault entries in a Kubernetes cluster.

+## Documentation

+Documentation for the chart can be found in [documentation/azure-key-vault-helper.md](documentation/azure-key-vault-helper.md).

+## Updating documentation

+The documentation is automatically updated on push to main.